gitforwork2/gitforwork.github.io/_posts/2016-11-28-7-alternative-job-search-options-for-h4-ead-applicants.md

  [For example, you can find plenty of Software Engineer jobs in the bay area](https://sfbay.craigslist.org/search/jjj?query=software&excats=&cat_id=23&cat_id=24&cat_id=48&cat_id=25&cat_id=12&cat_id=100&cat_id=57&cat_id=15&cat_id=129&cat_id=130&cat_id=61&cat_id=26&cat_id=54&cat_id=14&cat_id=47&cat_id=128&cat_id=13&cat_id=28&cat_id=127&cat_id=27&cat_id=49&cat_id=126&cat_id=75&cat_id=131&cat_id=59&cat_id=21&cat_id=50&cat_id=55&cat_id=125&cat_id=52&cat_id=11&cat_id=16&userid=&search_distance=&postal=)

 ### 2) StackOverflow Jobs
  While StackOverflow sites are known for Q & A, they also have a career section.
 Hence, it is a good idea to keep an eye on their job section
  [http://stackoverflow.com/jobs](http://stackoverflow.com/jobs)

 ### 3) Career Fair
  Most cities have career fairs all around the year.
 Search online, to see if you have anything coming up.
 In addition, most big universities also have their own department specific career fairs.
 And many of them allow external candidates for a small fee.
 If you are early in your career or looking to restart after a long gap, this may be worth exploring this option.

 ### 4) Non commercial employers
 Most non-commercial sector like universities, state agencies, city administrattion jobs are not indexed by the job sites.
 And yes, many of them hire people on visa.
 So, it may be a good idea to look in their own sites, especially the universities.
 The jobs may be more steady and relaxed.
-In addition check [https://www.governmentjobs.com/](https://www.governmentjobs.com/) for government jobs.
+In addition, [https://www.governmentjobs.com/](https://www.governmentjobs.com/) indexes government jobs.

 ### 5) AngelJobs.co
  Startups and early stage companies use this site to hire people.
 While the pay may be less or